Case Studies 3 cases in detail · 12 LATAM markets · confidential by default

 The decision

-Pull the campaign early, before pouring more into pieces that were accelerating the damage.
-The read showed the institutional angle was 89% negative, the local story 77%, and only the emotional one («national pride») dropped to 49%.
-And that reach deceives: the most widely distributed post — 25M views — generated 4,050 negative comments and 153 positive ones.
+Pull the campaign early — before spending more on pieces that were accelerating the damage.
+The read was unambiguous: the institutional angle ran 89% negative, the local story 77%, and only the emotional one («national pride») dropped to 49%.
+And reach lies: the most-distributed post — 25M views — drew 4,050 negative comments to 153 positive.
 Reach is not connection.

 Skincare ritual, serum application, K-Beauty trend